gne-ldh/PPS/docs/pages/datatypes.md

 + `float` a floating-point number
 + `double` a floating-point number, with more precision and perhaps greater range than float

-If you can look at this list of basic types and say to yourself, "Oh, how simple, there are only a few types, I won't have to worry much about choosing among them," you'll have an easy time with declarations.
+If you can look at this list of basic types and say to yourself, "Oh, how simple, there are only a few types, I won't have to worry much about choosing among them, " you'll have an easy time with declarations.
 (Some masochists wish that the type system were more complicated so that they could specify more things about each variable, but those of us who would rather not have to specify these extra things each time are glad that we don't have to.)

 The ranges listed above for types int and long int are the guaranteed minimum ranges.
 On some systems, either of these types (or, indeed, any C type) may be able to hold larger values, but a program that depends on extended ranges will not be as portable.
 Some programmers become obsessed with knowing exactly what the sizes of data objects will be in various situations, and go on to write programs which depend on these exact sizes.
 Determining or controlling the size of an object is occasionally important, but most of the time we can sidestep size issues and let the compiler do most of the worrying.